 In your email body, be sure to include what's in it for the listeners: key takeaways from the episode, the length of the episode, and if relevant, include the name of the guest(s) on the podcast.

 It's also a good practice to include a link to your B2B podcast show in your email signature.
-The average listener consumes five episodes per week.
+The average listener tunes into eight different shows every week. .
 Unless you want your show forgotten, remember to send emails regularly.

 Having guests mention their show, book, company, service, or product on one of your episodes is one of the cheapest B2B podcast promotion methods.
-In B2B podcast advertising, this practice has a name: cross-promotion.
+In advertising, this practice has a name: cross-promotion.

 Partnerships work on a quid pro quo basis – you offer your partner something to make a marketing gain.
 Naturally, you want to engage a partner who has a larger audience or a small but high-value audience.
 The partner features in your show, and you star in theirs.